bakks/virginian/README.md

-This is a "SQL Database" in that it has a SQL interface and is capable of performing several types of queries on non-volatile data, but is far from supporting the full SQL standard.
+This is a "SQL Database" in that it has a SQL interface and is capable of performing several types of queries on non-volatile data, but is far from supporting the full SQL standard, and only handles filters through SELECT.
 It is not suitable for production, but has been written to be small and make it easy to experiment and compare execution on the CPU and GPU.